-Disneyland fans all across the world were emotional (and for good reason) on April 30 as Disneyland finally reopened.
+Disneyland fans worldwide were emotional (and for a good reason) on April 30 as Disneyland finally reopened.
 Many Guests entered Disneyland Park early and were able to enjoy Disney attractions after waiting for over a year.
 The Disney life was good again, but some Disney rides including our beloved Matterhorn Bobsleds were still closed and undergoing refurbishment.

 Disney fans, and especially California residents who consider Disneyland to be their second home, have enjoyed this snow-capped roller coaster for years.
 Many have anxiously wondered, with all the refurbishments and issues this ride has faced, what will be the fate of this classic yeti ride.
 Let’s take the climb as we discuss this original attraction Walt loved so much from the early Disneyland years and share what we can expect will happen with the Matterhorn Bobsleds.